 Their primary offerings are managed Magento, WooCommerce, and WordPress hosting (along with a few other CMS).
 That makes them perfect for ecommerce websites looking to grow.

-But they also have a standout cloud hosting service too, that are great for scaling businesses.
+But they also have a standout cloud hosting service too, which is great for scaling businesses.
 The specific plans vary depending on what your CMS is, they offer a wide variety of them.

 That makes Nexcess perfect for growing businesses who plan to rapidly scale their growth—and are looking for a cloud host that will scale with them.